History of Colorado

-The region that is today the U.S. State of Colorado has been inhabited by Native Americans and their Paleoamerican ancestors for at least 13,500 years and possibly more than 37,000 years.
+The region that is today the U.S. state of Colorado has been inhabited by Native Americans and their Paleo-Indian ancestors for at least 13,500 years and possibly more than 37,000 years.
 The eastern edge of the Rocky Mountains was a major migration route that was important to the spread of early peoples throughout the Americas.
 The Lindenmeier site in Larimer County contains artifacts dating from approximately 8720 BCE.

 When explorers, early trappers, hunters, and gold miners visited and settled in Colorado, the state was populated by American Indian nations.
 Westward expansion brought European settlers to the area and Colorado's recorded history began with treaties and wars with Mexico and American Indian nations to gain territorial lands to support the transcontinental migration.
 In the early days of the Colorado gold rush, Colorado was a Territory of Kansas and Territory of Jefferson.
 On August 1, 1876, Colorado was admitted as a state, maintaining its territorial borders.